gmetais/grunt-devperf/README.md

           limit : -1
         },
         {
-          // Adding a new warning for one of the numerous Phantomas variables not handled by grunt-devperf variable : "jsonCount",
+          // Adding one of the numerous Phantomas variables not handled by grunt-devperf variable : "jsonCount",
           limit : 5,
           message : "I really care about having a small number of JSON requests"